-The sound of Cribbage and Heinemann's wind knocked out them is heard as they are thrown to the ground by police.
+We hear the loud sound of Cribbage and Heinemann's wind knocked out them as they are thrown to the ground by police.
 Cribbage looks up and is struck in the face by a POLICEMAN.

 POLICEMAN

 Stay down, you son of a bitch!